scorphus/PythonChallengeSolutions/README.md

 ## License

-Code in this repository is distributed under the terms of the 3-Clause BSD License (BSD-3-Clause).
+Code in this repository is distributed under the terms of the BSD 3-Clause License.

 See [LICENSE](LICENSE) for details.